RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation.md

+# Setting up the work environment

-Red Hat Process Automation Manager is part of a rich set of tools to develop enterprise solution with multiple capabilities, thought to support multidisciplinary teams with the right tools for the tasks at hand.
+Red Hat Process Automation Manager is part of a rich set of tools to develop enterprise solution thought to support multidisciplinary teams with the right tools for the tasks at hand.

 The cloud native OpenShift environment has already been provisioned for you.
 You can access it either via a terminal command line (for example if you're an IT professional) or via a web-based console.
+In this Workshop you will have your own Openshift namespace to work.

 ## Environment Details

-- The instructor should inform you the `GUID_ID` of this environment which is a unique ID of this workshop;
+1. The instructor should inform you the URL of Openshift environment where you can access the labs environment;
-- Access your openshift environment: https://master.${GUID_ID}.open.redhat.com/ , replacing `${GUID_ID}` with the actual value provided by the instructor.
-- The instructor should also assign to you a unique user number, which you will use from now on to access your labs enviroment.
+2. The instructor should also assign to you a unique user number, which you will use from now on to access your OCP environment.
   - Openshift Console username: userX
   - Openshift Console password: openshift